Hospice of Southwest Georgia Hosts 7th Annual Camp H.E.A.L.

-For some though, these activities and vacations may not be the same because of the recent loss of a loved one.
+For some though, these activities may not be the same because of the recent loss of a loved one.

 The loss of a parent, sibling, grandparent, other family member or friend is likely to occur at some point in a child’s early years.

-Six years ago, Hospice of Southwest Georgia recognized the need to reach a segment of the population that often has a difficult time working through the loss of a loved one.
+Seven years ago, Hospice of Southwest Georgia recognized the need to reach a segment of the population that often has a difficult time working through the loss of a loved one.
 Camp H.E.A.L.
-(Healing and Encouragement After Loss) was born out of a desire to reach children coping with loss.
+(Healing and Encouragement After Loss) is a bereavement day camp that helps children ages 6-13 cope with the loss of a loved one.
+The camp, open to the public, is offered in Thomasville and Bainbridge, and was born out of a desire to reach children coping with loss.

-“This is our 6th year and we are excited to offer Camp H.E.A.L to our Bainbridge and Thomasville service areasonce again,” said Regenia Jones, MSN, CHPN, CNII, administrator for Hospice of Southwest Georgia.
+“This is our 7th year and we’re excited to offer Camp H.E.A.L to our Bainbridge and Thomasville service areas once again,” said Regenia Jones, MSN, CHPN, CNII, administrator for Hospice of Southwest Georgia.
 “The camp has grown over the years and Hospice of Southwest Georgia staff and volunteers work year-round to prepare for Camp H.E.A.L. to ensure that we reach as many children as possible.”

 When dealing with grief, children must first learn to accept the reality of their loss and acknowledge the pain they feel.
 Then the child can adjust to an environment where the loved one will no longer be and find ways to remember the loved one in special ways.